fbdtemme/torrenttools/README.md

 *  [OpenSSL](https://github.com/openssl/openssl) or [libgcrypt](https://github.com/gpg/libgcrypt)

-Almost all dependencies can be fetched from github during configure time or can be installed manually. oneTBB and OpenSSL (or libgcrypt if so configured) have to be installed on the system in advance.
+Almost all dependencies can be fetched from github during configure time or can be installed manually.
+OpenSSL or Intel ISA-L crypto have to be installed on the system in advance.

 ### Installing build dependencies